-Young Thor (PlayStation 3)
+Young Thor (PSP) artwork

-Young Thor review
+Young Thor (PSP) review

 Mankind is in trouble.
 The dark goddess Hel and her allies are determined to destroy the world.
-Yggdrasil, the tree that connects the realms of Midgard and Asgard, will soon be wiped from existence unless someone--anyone--can put an end to the chaos.
+Yggdrasil, the tree that connects the realms of Midgard and Asgard, will soon be wiped from existence unless someone—anyone—can put an end to the chaos.
 Enter a youthful version of the heroic Thor.
 Just about everyone knows him as one of the great heroes of Norse legend, but did you know that his adventures began before he could even grow a mustache?

 Clearly, Young Thor was designed with youngsters in mind.
 Norse legend is fascinating and all, but at times it can be a bit inaccessible.
 Even if they start reading up on some of the intriguing things such as valkyries, Ragnarok and a cast of mischievous gods who wouldn't feel out of place in Greek mythology, younger folks are likely to wonder when they can get back to watching cartoons.
 By settling on a young protagonist, the people at Frima Studios were able to make everything more approachable.
 Not only should the freckle-faced Thor prove easy for kids to identify with, but he also happens to kick serious monster butt.
 Those are two qualities that anyone can get behind.

 Like the pint-sized hero himself, the world that Thor must explore is appropriate for the game's target audience.
 There are four distinct realms: a series of cliffs overlooking the sea, a forest that grows along a mountainside riddled with caves, a rainbow archway leading to the heavens and a celestial palace inhabited by giants and gods.
-Each separate area can typically be cleared in 15 minutes or less--sometimes much less--which would make Young Thor a short game if not for the equipment scavenging and reworked stages.
+Each separate area can typically be cleared in 15 minutes or less—sometimes much less—which would make Young Thor a short game if not for the equipment scavenging and reworked stages.

 As you work your way through the game, you'll battle hundreds of monsters.
 These range from giant spiders to goblins to skeletons.
 Your foes usually begin with enough strength to easily knock you for a loop, but Young Thor employs a helpful level-up system.
 If you repeat earlier stages enough times and kill any enemies that you encounter in the process, you'll receive welcome boosts that make exploration less strenuous.
 To power up your character enough that he'll be able to defeat the game's crew of bosses, though, you'll need to find eight pieces of armor.
 These are squirreled away throughout each of the four realms.
 You'll want to find all of them because of the invaluable new abilities that they grant you.
 One upgrade allows your life meter to regenerate over time.
 Another improves the frequency with which you can land critical attacks.
 Others prove similarly vital.
 You'll need to explore thoroughly in order to find everything, but it's definitely worth your while.